rohanv32/InboxZingReact/README.md

 | GET        | `/points/{username}`            | To fetch current points the user has.                              |
 | GET        | `/news_sources`                 | To fetch and process news sources grouped by country and category. |
 | GET        | `/streak/{username}`            | To get the user's reading streak statistic.                        |

 ---

+## 🗃️ MongoDB Rationale

+We chose **MongoDB** for this project due to the following reasons:
+- **Schema Flexibility**: MongoDB allows for dynamic schemas, which is ideal for a news application where user preferences and articles can vary significantly.
+- **Scalability**: It can handle large volumes of data efficiently, making it suitable for storing numerous articles fetched from various sources.
+- **Performance**: MongoDB's document-oriented structure enables fast data retrieval, which is great for providing users with timely news updates.

+---